A Healthy Immune System Prevents Mesothelioma and Disease

 Around the same time, Brian’s health problems started.
 I noticed his energy was lower than usual, and he tired more easily.
 I put this down to his long hours at the factory and a habit of going fishing in his spare time rather than resting.

-When he experienced breathlessness and came down with a cold that never seemed to go away, I was convinced he had a chest infection.
+When he experienced symptoms such as breathlessness and came down with a cold that never seemed to go away, I was convinced he had a chest infection.
 I couldn’t have been more mistaken.

 Brian visited his doctor and learned he had pleural effusion, an accumulation of fluid in his chest cavity.
 After the doctor drained the fluid from his body, pathology tests confirmed a diagnosis of pleural mesothelioma.
 His prognosis of less than a year was devastating.